 OK, this is what you'll need to do:

-Jack up your Ford vehicle and place on jack stands.
+Jack up your Ford vehicle and place it on jack stands.
 You'll need to raise the vehicle to gain access to the starter motor.

 Disconnect the battery negative terminal.

 You'll reconnect it back in one of the following steps, for now, it's a safety precaution as you set up the test.